 January Term courses are listed below under Academic Departments and Programs of Instruction and available online at www.mcdaniel.edu/janterm.
 Registration usually takes place during the third week of September.

 Independent studies provide students with the opportunity for individual study under the direction of a faculty member.
 The study, agreed upon by the sponsoring faculty member and the student, should be an experience not available within the regular college offerings.
 To enroll for an independent study, students complete a form available in the Registrar’s Office.
 Individual departments or programs may formulate additional policies for independent studies; they may also have additional guidelines on independent studies for candidates for departmental honors.

 McDaniel College conducts an active program of student internships through cooperative programs with government, business, industry, institutions, and individuals.
 Internships are generally arranged directly through the academic departments or programs of the College, and each internship must be sponsored by a member of the faculty.
 In general, 37 hours of work during the course of the semester/session/term equals one credit.
-An internship that exceeds four credits must have academic dean approval.
+An internship that exceeds four credits must have approval from the appropriate department chair.
 To enroll in an internship, students complete the Internship Registration form available in the Registrar’s Office.
 Internship Registration forms must be submitted no later than the semester in which the Internship takes place.
 Credit will not be awarded for Internships completed in prior semesters.
 No more than twelve credit hours of internships may be counted toward the 128 credit hours required for graduation.
 Internships are graded credit-fail only.
 Many study abroad programs also provide internship opportunities in a range of areas and settings.

 McDaniel College welcomes the growing number of students who are choosing either to begin or to continue their college studies at a point later in their lives.